Hiking in the Great Smoky Mountains National Park

 area).
 It is unclear at this time if the Park Service will repair and reopen

 this section of trail, or leave it closed permanently. • Gunter Fork opened, but caution urged due to landslides.
-The following trails have had footlogs washed out, and in times
+The following trails have had footlogs

-of high water, the crossings might be very difficult and/or dangerous: Rabbit Creek at Abrams Campground Boogerman/Caldwell Fork Trails – there is no plan at
+and/or dangerous: Rabbit Creek at Abrams Campground Boogerman/Caldwell Fork Trails – there is no plan at present

-present to replace these bridges Porters Creek Trail Deep Creek/Fork Ridge intersection Bear warnings
+to replace these bridges Porters Creek Trail Deep Creek/Fork Ridge intersection Bear warnings

-are in effect for Mt LeConte shelter, Laurel Falls Trail, and Campsite 90. |
+are in effect for Laurel Falls and Little River trails.
+Campsites 9,

 |